ericsnekbytes/python_qt_cookbook/README.md

   layout.addWidget(push_e)
 ```

 You're not really aligning your widgets to the top/bottom, in reality, `addStretch()` adds a `QSpacerItem` that requests/consumes extra vertical space from the layout in the example above.
-This reflects Qt's layout approach, where each widget tells the layout how much space it wants.
+This reflects Qt's collaborative layout philosophy, where each widget tells the layout how much space it wants.
 The buttons above don't want any extra vertical space, but a QSpacerItem will request as much space as it can get, so it takes any extra space that's left over after the buttons take up what little vertical space they need.

 ## Signals and slots